Health Education (HED)

 HED-330 Contemporary Health Issues (4 credits)

 In this course, students will investigate contemporary health issues throughout the world.
 The students will analyze the impact of historical, political, ecological, economic, environmental, and behavioral factors on the health of individuals, communities, and populations.
 In planning and implementing health education strategies, students will examine the use of social marketing, support groups, print materials, work with the media, coalition building, advocacy, and policy to positively influence health, health education and the health education profession.
+Offered in fall terms only.

 Prerequisite(s): HED-210 completed